What Vitamins Should You Not Take Together?

 Vitamin C and vitamin B12 are both essential for various bodily functions, but they can interact in certain situations.
 Vitamin C has been found to increase the absorption of vitamin B12, which can be beneficial for individuals with low vitamin B12 levels.
 However, this increased absorption may not be desirable for those with certain medical conditions or who are on medications that require strict control of vitamin B12 levels.
 Therefore, it’s important to discuss any concerns with your healthcare professional and determine the appropriate dosages and timing for these two vitamins if you are taking them together.

-See also Can You Take Too Much Vitamins And Minerals?
+See also Can Too Many Vitamins Hurt Your Kidneys?

 Vitamin D and Magnesium